-(B) In addition to the requirements listed above, additional credentialing shall be required as specified for the following services:
+(B) In addition to the requirements listed in paragraph (A) of this rule, additional credentialing shall be required as specified for the following services:

 (1) Vocational rehabilitation service providers who conduct work incentives planning or coordination shall be certified as a community work incentives coordinator (CWIC) and/or work incentives practitioner (WIP).

 (2) Vocational rehabilitation service providers who provide supported employment job development services under the VR fee schedule, must pass the certified employment support professional (CESP) exam offered by the association of people supporting employment first (APSE).